SDSC is committed to providing digital content that is accessible to all users.

 The following describes some common problems and issues to look for.
 It is not a comprehensive list.

-Many issues require a nuanced approach and specialized knowledge to correctly implement.
+Some issues require a nuanced approach and specialized knowledge to correctly implement.
 Siteimprove's scan results include a difficulty scale on each issue to help you determine when to seek additional training or consulting help.

 - Add an alt tag to all of your images, which describes the image for visually impaired users.
 Some content management systems will put an identifier or file name into the alt tag.
 You must change this to descriptive text.